 The School of Education's Department of Counseling and Human Services features two graduate programs in Counseling, School Counseling, and Clinical Mental Health Counseling as well as an online Master of Arts in Human Services.
 Faculty within this department are strongly committed to training excellent education practitioners who graduate prepared to address the needs of diverse students and clients.
 Our strong commitment to social justice is reflected throughout our curriculum, arranged training opportunities for students, and provided supervision and faculty mentorship.

-The University of Redlands School of Education offers teacher credential and degree program classes and workshops at our main campus in Redlands, California, and at several branch campuses, including Rancho Cucamonga, Riverside, and Temecula.
+The University of Redlands School of Education offers teacher credential and degree program classes and workshops at our main campus in Redlands, California, and at several branch campuses, including Rancho Cucamonga, Riverside, Temecula, and Marin County.
 This allows students to seamlessly fit their graduate education degrees into their schedules.
 Please note that not all programs are held at each of the campuses.
 It is recommended that you visit our regional campus page below for complete details and locations.

 Are you ready to become a leader in the world of education through a University of Redlands School of Education degree program?
 Request more information about our graduate education programs or get started on your application today!